The Role of Exercise in Fitness and Weight Loss

 References:

-1. Dalle Grave R, Calugi S, Centis E, El Ghoch M, et al. Cognitive-Behavioural Strategies to Increase the Adherence to Exercise in the Management of Obesity.
+1. Dalle Grave R, Calugi S, Centis E, El Ghoch M, et al. Cognitive-Behavioral Strategies to Increase the Adherence to Exercise in the Management of Obesity.
 2011. ncbi.nlm.nih.gov

 2. Oppert JM, Bellicha A, A. van Baak M, Battista F et al. Exercise training in the management of overweight and obesity in adults: Synthesis of the evidence and recommendations from the European Association for the Study of Obesity Physical Activity Working Group.
 2021. ncbi.nlm.nih.gov